Nicholas Mostyn

-Sir Nicholas Anthony Joseph Ghislain Mostyn (born 13 July 1957 in Lagos, Nigeria) is a retired British High Court judge, who was assigned to the Family Division.
+Sir Nicholas Anthony Joseph Ghislain Mostyn (born 13 July 1957) is a British retired High Court judge, who was assigned to the Family Division.

 Early life

 The son of a British American Tobacco executive from North Wales, Mostyn was born in Nigeria, and grew up there and in Venezuela and El Salvador.
 After his parents divorced, he was educated at Ampleforth College alongside Edward Stourton where they won the Observer Mace debating prize.
 He then studied law at the University of Bristol.